tursomari/machtiani-commit-file-retrieval/README.md

 ## To-Do List

-- [ x ] Only embed commits that don't exist in commits_embeddings.json - `scripts/embedd_commits.py`.
+- [x] Only embed commits that don't exist in `commits_embeddings.json` - `scripts/embed_commits.py`.
-- [ ] Turn into a service
+- [x] Turn into a full service:
-     - docker-compose.yml
-     - mount data volume to /data in container
-     - git data goes into /data/user/repositories/<project_name>/repo/git
-     - commit embeddings go into /data/user/repositories/<project_name>/commits/embeddings/
-     - commit logs json go into /data/user/repositories/<project_name>/commits/logs/
-     - content embeddings go into /data/user/repositories/<project_name>/contents/embeddings/
-     - content logs json go into /data/user/repositories/<project_name>/contents/logs/
-     - an endpoint that users can pass git url and api key, if needed.

-- [ ] Implement FastAPI endpoints.
+- [x] Implement FastAPI endpoints.
+- [ ] Save repo settings:
+     - default branch: save in /data/users/repositories/<project>/repo/default_git file
+     - you get default from clone
+     - always use default on fetch and checkout, later can add branch granularity.
+- [ ] Fetch and checkout list of projects.